JSONata parser

 Note

 In previous versions of the data source, this was referred to as the backend parser.
-In the current version, the backend is a parser category that includes both
+In the current version, backend is a parser category that includes both the JSONata and JQ parsers.

 To use JSONata, select Backend → JSONata as the parser type in the query editor.

-Root selector allows you to manipulate the data received from the server.
-You can use JSONata style syntax in root selector to manipulate your data.
+The root selector allows you to manipulate the data received from the server.
+Use JSONata syntax in the root selector to transform your data before it’s processed further.

 Computed columns

-Computed columns let you create new fields that calculate their values based on your existing data.
-This is something similar to the Add field from calculation -> Binary Operation transformation but enhanced with powerful expression language.
-For example price * qty gives the multiplication value of two column names price and qty
+Computed columns let you create new fields that calculate values based on existing data.
+This is similar to the Add field from calculation → Binary Operation transformation but enhanced with a powerful expression language.

 Available operators